TV licence concessions

 - If you’re blind or have a severe sight-impairment you can claim a 50% discount on your licence.
 If you live with someone else, the licence will need to be in the name of the person who is blind or sight-impaired to get the discount.

-- If you’re living in a care home or sheltered housing, you can get an Accommodation for Residential Care (ARC) licence which costs £7.50.
+- If you’re living in a care home or sheltered housing, you may be eligible for an Accommodation for Residential Care (ARC) licence which costs £7.50.
 You will only need this if you watch TV in your own separate accommodation, not if you only watch TV in common areas such as a residents lounge.
 Speak to your warden or administrator to find out if your accommodation qualifies for this concession.
 If you are eligible they will apply for an ARC licence for you.
 For more information about this concession see TV Licensing.

 The rules have changed, what are you entitled to?

 On 1 August 2020 the BBC announced TV licences would no longer be free for those over 75.
 However, if you claim Pension Credit you'll still be entitled to a free TV licence.